pfptcommunity/ser-mail-api-java/README.md

             .headerFrom(new MailUser("fancysender@example.com", "Header From")) // Sets the header "From" field .addReplyTo(new MailUser("noreply@example.com", "No Reply")) // Sets a Reply-To address
             .build(); // Constructs the Message, enforcing required fields (from, tos, subject, content)

-    // Print the JSON representation of the Message for debugging System.out.println(message);

     // Send the message asynchronously and wait for the result SendResult sendResult = client.send(message).join();

     // Output the HTTP status code from the API response System.out.println("HTTP Status: " + sendResult.getHttpResponse().statusCode());
     // Output the message ID from the API response